julianchurchill/text-adventure/README.md

 2.0
 ---

+- [FEATURE] Scrollbars in action buttons list are permanent to make it clear that there might be more buttons
 - [FEATURE] Scroll to the top of _new_ description content instead of scrolling to the bottom of the current content all the time.
 - [FEATURE] Forced available items text in a locations to be just before the exit text instead of getting lost in the description/story text.
 - [FEATURE] The user will be notified when they have reached the end of the available content with text at the end of the description.